Satisfactory Academic Progress (SAP) Policy for Financial Aid

 Approval of Appeal

-If the student’s appeal is approved, the student’s SAP status is updated in JagWire as SAP “Appeal Approved” and the requirement for “Counseling Request” (to meet with Financial Aid).
-The student will be placed on a SAP Academic Plan for Success for every future term until the end of summer in the aid year of the SAP appeal.
-The student must appeal at the beginning of every Fall term if he/she is still not meeting SAP standards for financial aid.
-A Financial Aid Officer will review the SAP Academic Plan document with the student to establish the agreed requirements that the student must meet within that term for future aid consideration.
-The SAP Academic Plan is not considered valid until it has been signed by both the student and the Financial Aid Officer.
-The student is provided a copy of the signed SAP Academic Plan to ensure that the student is aware of the agreed requirements.
+If the student’s appeal is approved, the student’s SAP status is updated in JagWire as SAP “Appeal Approved”.
+The student will be placed on a SAP Academic Plan for Success for every future term on their academic plan or until the ending of the spring semester when SAP will be recalculated.
+The student must appeal at the beginning of every subsequent term if he/she is still not meeting SAP standards for financial aid.
+A Financial Aid Advisor will monitor's the student's progress at the end of every semester while on an approved appeal.

 Students, whose eligibility for Financial Aid is approved for reinstatement by the Financial Aid Appeal Committee, are awarded effective with the academic term for which the Appeal is requested.
 Approval will not impact prior terms.
 All tuition and fees incurred during the period of time the student was suspended are the sole responsibility of the student.